Stress and poor posture are two of the most common reasons why tension and pain build up in the back, shoulders, neck, and head.

 As the Alexander technique is very low-impact, the vast majority of people won’t be putting themselves at risk by practising it.

-However, if you have an injury or condition in an area surrounding the spine, neck, and head, then the technique may not be suitable for you, as it could put unnecessary strain on your body.
+However, if you have an injury or condition in an area surrounding the spine, neck, or head, the technique may not be suitable for you, as it could put unnecessary strain on your body.

 In either case, it’s always worth speaking to your GP before signing up for any sessions, to check whether the Alexander technique is right for you.